DolbeaultRemy/M2Internship/README.md

 # M2Internship
 Julia simulations of N 2-level atoms on a lattice interacting via the electric and magnetic interaction.

-Many different system can be simulated with this method by changing the Hamiltonians and parameters of the system.
+Many different systems can be simulated with this method by changing the Hamiltonians and parameters of the system.

 We simulate N interacting atoms of Erbium on an optical lattice thanks to the _QuantumOptics.jl_, _CollectiveSpins.jl_, _QuantumCumulants.jl_ libraries.
 The atoms of Erbium are prepared in the -7/-6 excited/ground state.